 Geographic disparities in kidney disease management (Ghahramani).
 Little is known concerning the impact of geography on the incidence and/or treatment of kidney disease.
 Using survey methods, meta-analysis and database analysis, Dr. Ghahramani performs observational studies in the following general areas: Geographic aspects of renal disease; Rural/urban disparities in kidney transplantation; The impact of perceptions of physicians and patients on quality of healthcare.

 The treatment of anemia in kidney disease (Verma).
 Anemia is a common complication of kidney disease.
 In addition to causing generalized fatigue among patients, anemia may accelerate heart disease and require blood transfusions, which carries a small risk of transmitting certain diseases.
 For the past two decades, dialysis patients have benefited from treatment with erythropoietin to correct their anemia.
 Researchers in the Division of Nephrology are involved in studies to test new derivatives of erythropoietin in conjunction with iron in order to develop optimal treatment regimens for patients with anemia.
-We are also one of the first centers to test a new drug which may be able to stimulate erythropoietin production, thereby avoiding the need to give injections of erythropoietin.

 Tissue plasminogen activator in renal fibrosis (Hu).
 Kidney fibrosis is a common final pathway for various types of kidney disease.
 Dr. Hu has discovered that a plasma protease, tissue plasminogen activator (TPA), may play an important role in the progression of kidney fibrosis through receptor-mediated effects on interstitial fibroblasts and myofibroblasts.
 His current research is focused on elucidating the actions of TPA on fibroblast proliferation and turnover as well as the intracellular signaling pathways which regulate these processes.